zheng-wang/irontest/README.md

 - [License](#license)

 ## Build
-Prerequisites: JDK 1.7+, Maven 3.x.
+Prerequisites: JDK 1.7.x (or 1.8.x), Maven 3.x.

+To let Maven use a specific version of JDK, set environment variable JAVA_HOME=<JDK_Install_Path>.

 Download the latest Iron Test release from [here](https://github.com/zheng-wang/irontest/releases) to your local machine.
 Extract it, cd to the project directory (in which there is README.md), and run below Maven command